 WCC disaster response

-Our Washington Conservation Corps (WCC) provides disaster services in Washington and beyond, assisting communities after fires, floods, hurricanes, tornados, oil spills, and more.
-Four of our WCC crews are designated disaster response crews, though any crew has the potential to deploy.
+Our Washington Conservation Corps (WCC) provides disaster services in Washington and beyond, assisting communities after fires, floods, hurricanes, tornadoes, oil spills, and more.
+Five of our WCC crews are designated disaster response crews, though any crew has the potential to deploy.

 Recent response summaries